Welcome to the home page of our Multilateral Matters series of blog posts written and curated by Adjunct Professor Wend Wendland.

 - Multilateral Matters #3: Copyrighting Culture?
 Challenges and opportunities regarding the international protection of traditional cultural expressions.

-Additional readings and relevant documents
+Additional readings, relevant documents and new materials

-On multilateralism generally
+On multilateralism and international organizations generally

 MM#1 Achieving Positive Outcomes in International IP Negotiations